tomazas/ATCommandTester/README.md

 ### ATCommandTester

+#### NOTE: This repo is just for reference to the old application code, it's not actively maintained or supported.

+---

 `Test AT commands for GSM modems over serial (RS232/UART) connection with lots of options.`

 * Ported and cleaned up version of the ATCommandTester from m2msupport.net